tonellicueto/ill-said_thoughts_blog/_posts/2022-03-23-emmynotheralphabeticportrait.md

 layout: post
 title: "Emmy Noether, alphabetic portrait"
 author: "Iasafro Maesman"
-description: "Alphabetic portrait (in the sense of OuLiPo) of the German mathematician Emmy Noether"
+description: "Alphabetic portrait (in the sense of OuLiPo) of the mathematician Emmy Noether"
-excerpt: "Alphabetic portrait (in the sense of OuLiPo) of the German mathematician Emmy Noether"
+excerpt: "Alphabetic portrait (in the sense of OuLiPo) of the mathematician Emmy Noether"
-image: "../imgs/logo.png"
+image: "../imgs/emmynoether.png"
 date: 2022-03-23 00:00:00
 categories:
 - poem